mlcommons/ck/docs/src/how-to-contribute.md

 # How to contribute

-Current Collective Knowledge framework (CK) uses standard 3-clause (new) BSD license.
+Current Collective Knowledge framework (CK) uses standard Apache 2.0 license.
 Contributions are very welcome to improve the existing functionality of the CK framework, CK modules, and CK components.